richardwiden/mongoose-tree/README.md

 ## Do NOT use for now.
-It's only useful for static trees as of now since thath's all I need for the moment.
+It's only useful for static trees as of now since that's all I need for the moment.

 ## mongoose-tree